Nora was an accomplished pianist, and played the organ, often for church services. She was also a beautiful singer.

 For: children’s voices and guitar

-Performed by: P6 Raploch Primary School, P7 Riverside Primary School and Herbie Clarke
+Performed by: P6 Killin Primary School, P6 Raploch Primary and P5 -7g Riverside Primary schools in Stirling, Eleanor Logan, Margaret Cameron and Herbie Clarke (guitar)

 Westbourne School for Girls, Glasgow; Skerry’s College.
 Glasgow; Glasgow University.
 Started to study medicine at Glasgow, but changed course to Zoology – graduated MA in 1920; Glasgow University – PhD in 1962